bxparks/AceTimeClock/README.md

 I also recommend that nothing should be connected to the PC14 and PC15 pins of the Blue Pill board, not even the male header pins.
 The male header pins changed the capacitance of the oscillator circuit enough to cause my `LSE_CLOCK` to run 5-10% too slow.
-Removing the pins fixed the problem, giving me a clock That is accurate to better than 1 second per 48 hours.
+Removing the pins fixed the problem, giving me a clock that is accurate to better than 1 second per 48 hours.
 See for example:

 * https://github.com/rogerclarkmelbourne/Arduino_STM32/issues/572